CVC-Lab/HSI-MSI-Image-Fusion/README.md

 ```

 ### Downloading datasets
-Follow instructions to setup huggingface-cli as per this wiki
+Follow instructions to setup huggingface-cli as per this wiki.
+Go to `https://huggingface.co/cvc-lab` to checkout datasets and files in each dataset.
+Available datasets for this repository -
+1. Pavia - `cvc-lab/PaviaUniversity`
+2. Chikusei - `cvc-lab/chikusei`
+3. Urban - `cvc-lab/urban`
+4. DC Mall - `cvc-lab/dc_mall`
+5. Jasper Ridge - `cvc-lab/jasper_ridge`
+6. CAVE - `cvc-lab/cave`
+7. Harvard - ``cvc-lab/harvard`

+Example script to download a particular file for CAVE dataset -

 Navigate to ``hmi_fusion/data/CAVE/` and run the following for downloading CAVE -
 ```python
 from huggingface_hub import login